Wandalen/wTools/module/core/data_fmt/docs/feature/004_color_themes.md

 - Headers: Purple
 - Borders: Comment gray
-- Alternating rows: Background + selection background
+- Alternating rows: White + selection background
 - Tree branches: Pink

 #### Usage

 Themes work with all three visual formatter configs.
-Applying a theme to a config instance sets all relevant color fields automatically — the caller does not need to configure individual ANSI codes.
-Each visual formatter config type exposes a method to apply a theme and returns a configured instance ready for use.
+Applying a theme to a config instance sets all relevant color fields automatically — the caller does not need to configure individual ANSI codes. `ColorTheme` exposes one method per visual formatter (`apply_to_table`, `apply_to_expanded`, `apply_to_tree`), each taking a config instance and returning a configured instance ready for use.

 #### Theme Application

 Themes automatically configure the relevant fields on each config type:

 - **Table config**: header color, alternating row colors, border colors — all border and separator characters (`|`, `+`, box-drawing chars, horizontal-rule fill) are ANSI-decorated with `ColorTheme::border_color` when non-empty
-- **Expanded config**: key color, record separator colors
+- **Expanded config**: key color only — `ExpandedConfig` has no separate record-separator color field
-- **Tree config**: branch symbol colors, data colors
+- **Tree config**: branch symbol color only — `TreeConfig` has no separate data color field

 #### Custom Theme Creation

-Build a custom theme by specifying individual color components: header color, border color, and alternating row colors.
+Build a custom theme by specifying individual color components: header color, border color, alternating row colors, and branch color.
 The resulting theme is applied to any visual formatter config instance the same way as a predefined theme.

 #### Color Reset Behavior